Skip to content

 The exact timeline depends on the operation, the bladder, bleeding risk, medical history, and how recovery is going.
 That is why the consultation should cover catheter timing, pain control, blood in the urine, activity restrictions, medication changes, and when to call the office.

-Patients comparing UroLift cost, TURP cost, HoLEP cost, or robotic simple prostatectomy cost should keep the medical fit first.
+Patients comparing UroLift cost, TURP cost, HoLEP cost, or a hospital-based BPH operation should keep the medical fit first.
 A lower quote does not help if the procedure is mismatched to the prostate, and a larger operation is not justified unless the anatomy and symptoms call for it.

 Why Dr. Savatta fits this search